Plastic has shaped our lives, and it will continue to shape our future.

-Masterchem Logoplast commits to manufacture products which are fully recyclable or reusable.
-Our materials are store in a closed circuit if only it is possible.
+Masterchem Logoplaste commits to manufacturing products that are fully recyclable or reusable.
+Our products are a match for a closed loop circuit.

-In Masterchem Logoplaste we do it as early as at the beginning of our path.
-We recycle and reprocess post-production wastes.
-What are such wastes?
-They are packages often having small quality defects which do not influence their functionality.
-At the beginning the wastes are sorted, then they goes to the internal grinding system where they are processed into a PET flake and delivered to a recycling company.
-It returns to us in a form of regranulate which will be used to manufacture new, strong materials.
+What is considered wastes?
+Packages that present small defects that do not pass our rigorous quality inspections.
+At the beginning these wastes are sorted, then they are sent to the internal grinding system where they are processed into a PET flake and delivered to a recycling company.
+There it is transformed into granulate which will be used to manufacture new packaging.